 Then will come the difficult days of withdrawal.

 (a) The Fed’s Balance Sheet, from the St Louis Fed weekly report, QE1 ran from November 2008 to June 2010.
 QE2 from November 2010 June 2011, QE3 began September 2012.

 It’s the mirror image, in a sense, of the Fed’s balance sheet: the sum of currency and banks’ deposits held at the Fed.

 (7) For more information

-- about the Financial crisis – what’s happening? how will this end? – esp section 8, about solutions
+(a) Reference page with all posts about the Financial crisis – what’s happening? how will this end? – esp section 8, about solutions.

 (b) About today’s meeting of the Open Market Committee

 - Press Release about their conclusions and actions